Get-Into-Web3/6-days-of-solidity/README.md

     Ready to implement the methods of ERC721 start with.

-    balanceof -> This function take argument as an address of User and return how many tokens it possess, in our case token implies Zombies. owner of -> It takes argument as token Id and return the address of owner who have that token.
+    balanceof -> This function take argument as an address of User and return how many tokens it possess, in our case token implies Zombies.

+    owner of -> It takes argument as token Id and return the address of owner who have that token.
 In our case token Id implies to Zombie ID.

   CHAPTER 4: Refactoring

-    We have change the modifier na ownerOf in contract Zombiefeeding.sol because it will cause error if we use ownerOf method of ERC721.
-    To avoid that we have to change our implmentation part, beacise ERC721 have standard practice they dont't care about our internal implmentation.
+    We have change the modifier na ownerOf in contract Zombiefeeding.sol because it will cause error if we use ownerOf method of ERC721.To avoid that we have to change our implmentation part, beacise ERC721 have standard practice they dont't care about our internal implmentation.
 We can't change them.

   CHAPTER 5 , 6 , 7 & 8: ERC721: Transfer Logic,ERC721: Transfer Cont'd , ERC721: Approve